digital-land-attic/development-policy-collection/README.md

-# XXX collection
+# Development Policy collection

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/digital-land/brownfield-land/blob/master/LICENSE)

-A collection of XXX collected from YYY.
+A collection of Development Policies collected from Local Authorities.

-The national dataset is in a format consistent with other Digital Land datasets as defined by the [ZZZ schema](https://digital-land.github.io/specification/schema/ZZZ/).
+The national dataset is in a format consistent with other Digital Land datasets as defined by the [development-policy schema](https://digital-land.github.io/specification/schema/development-policy/).

 # Collection